 Here you can grab a lunch to go from the Kennicott Lodge or stop by “The Potato”, an greasy-spoon eatery/espresso stand, with local famous french-fries.
 Later this afternoon, enjoy another opportunity to flight see on your return to Chitina.
 Keep your eyes out for bears, moose and Dall sheep.

 Our excursion continues through the Copper Basin with a stop to view a segment of the Alyeska Oil Pipeline.
-Here you learn about the VSM’s (Vertical Support Members) and details regarding the building and maintenance of the pipeline.
 Next, Worthington Glacier is known as one of the most photographed glaciers due to its stunning surroundings, this glacier stop offers time to hike or sit and take in the surroundings.
 As we travel over Thompson Pass and then into Keystone Canyon, some of the most beautiful waterfalls in Alaska reveal themselves.
 Photo stops will offer time for even the novice to capture stunning vistas.

 This evening arriving in Valdez, after time to freshen up, “mosey ” into the local on-site restaurant for dinner and a night of fun and laughter with a touch of local flare.
 Overnight in Valdez and sleep a restful Alaskan sleep, as tomorrow brings a day full of wonder and grandeur on the Prince William Sound.